William Patrick Ryan

 William Patrick Ryan (1867–1942), was an Irish author and journalist.

+Biography

-He was born near Templemore, County Tipperary.
+He was born near Templemore, County Tipperary on 25 October 1867.
 The early part of his career was spent in London, where he worked as a journalist.
 Upon returning to Ireland he began his own newspapers, titled Peasant and Irish Nation.
-He was condemned by Cardinal Michael Logue for his radical Socialist views and returned to London in 1910.
+He was condemned by Cardinal Michael Logue for his socialist views and returned to London in 1910.
+He was a member of the Gaelic League.

 Ryan's son Desmond Ryan was the biographer of PH Pearse and Michael Collins and the memorialist of the Easter Rising, in which he fought.

+Ryan died in London on 31 December 1942, and was buried at Camberwell Old Cemetery.